Fieldwork

 Room and Board Arrangements:

-Live in historic ranch headquarters.
+Live in campground next to lake.
 Water, electricity, refrigerators, and cook house provided.
-Cost: $500 for entire fieldschool
+Cost: $500 for entire fieldschool, including evening meals.

 Academic Credit:

-1 to 5 credits offered by To be arranged through your university.
-Tuition is To be determined through your home university .
+1 to 5 credits to be arranged through your home university.
+Tuition is to be determined through your home university .

 Leland Bement